Spiro Crne: Serbia

 After the Serbian–Ottoman War, the Serbian military government sent armament and aid to rebels in Kosovo and Macedonia.
 Christian rebel bands were formed all over the region.
 Many of those bands, privately organized and aided by the government, were established in Serbia and crossed into Ottoman territory.
 In that way, Micko Krstić formed a rebel band in 1879 in Niš, with the help of Nikola Rašić and the military government in Vranje.
 The rumours of the Serbian government's arming of former volunteers reached Prilep, and Spiro Crne and two of his comrades crossed into Serbia.
 Spiro Crne felt at home in Serbia and decided to settle down in Vranje, as did Mojsil.
 He came into contact with many of his countrymen and became part of the community, and due to his great achievement he was met with great sympathies in Serbia.

 As more of these rebel bands from Serbia appeared, in that way also the Ottoman government, and privately organized Turks and Albanians, became more active, with harassment of Christians on the right side of the Vardar.
 As a result of this pressure, at the beginning of 1880, some 65 rebel leaders (glavari), from almost all provinces in southern Old Serbia and Macedonia, sent an appeal to M. S. Milojević, the former commander of volunteers in the Serbian-Ottoman War (1876–78), asking him to, with requesting from the Serbian government, prepare 1,000 rifles and ammunition for them, and that Milojević is appointed the commander of the rebels and that they are allowed to cross the border and start the rebellion.
-Among these rebel leaders were Spiro Crne, and also Mihajlo Čakre, Dime Šike, Mladen Čakr-paša, Čerkez Ilija, Davče Trajković, and 59 other rebels and former volunteers in the Serbian army.
+Among these rebel leaders were Spiro Crne, and also Mihajlo Čakre, Dime Šike, Mladen Stojanović "Čakr-paša", Čerkez Ilija, Davče Trajković, and 59 other rebels and former volunteers in the Serbian army.

-Spiro Crne formed a rebel band consisting of Macedonians, trained and armed in Vranje, to be sent into Macedonia.
-In March 1880, two bands crossed from Serbia, the first led by Micko, the second by Spiro.
+Spiro Crne formed a rebel band consisting of Macedonians, trained and armed in Vranje, to be sent into Ottoman Macedonia.
+In March 1880, two bands crossed from Serbia, the first led by Micko Krstić, the second by Spiro.
 Micko's band was destroyed shortly after crossing the border, having entered into conflict with Ottomans in around Kriva Palanka, where many of his fighters were killed; with only one comrade he went to Poreče and joined the band of Stevan Petrović–Porečanin, established in the same year.
 Spiro's band came into an intensive conflict with Ottoman jandarma (gendarmerie) and army on 14 March 1880, near the Gjurište Monastery in Ovče Pole, in which 40 Turks and Albanians (17 zaptı and nizamı; 23 Albanians) were killed, and many of his comrades; out of 16 fighters only he and three more survived, who managed to cross into Serbia and return to Vranje.